persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

   - **Symbolic model**: Physical model defined with analytical formulas
   - **Python model**: Physical model defined with a Python script
   - **Coupling model**: Physical model to wrap an external code using file-exchange
-  - **Python model on cluster**: Physical model defined with a Python script intended to run on a cluster (optional)
   - **FMI model**: Physical model defined with a FMU file (optional)

 1- Creation